-Revenue-at the present time we are deriving all of our revenue from our consulting business segment, by offering consulting and strategic advisory services to foreign governments planning to create or expand electricity generation capabilities using nuclear power plants.
-Our fee type and structure that we offer for each client engagement is dependant on a number of variables, including the size of the client, the complexity, the level of the opportunity for us to improve the client's electricity generation capabilities using nuclear power plants and other factors.
-All of the Company's revenues for the first quarter of 2008 had been derived from the completion of substantially all the defined contract deliverables required from the first consulting contract that we entered into in December 2007.
+Revenue-at the present time we are deriving all of our revenue from our consulting and strategic advisory services business segment, by offering services to foreign governments planning to create or expand electricity generation capabilities using nuclear power plants.
+Our fee structure for each client engagement is dependent on a number of variables, including the size of the client, the complexity, the level of the opportunity for us to improve the client's electrical generation capabilities using nuclear power plants and other factors.
+All of the Company's revenues for the first quarter of 2008 have been derived from the completion of the defined contract deliverables required from the first consulting contract that we entered into with the EAA in December 2007.
+All of the Company's revenues for the second quarter of 2008 have been derived from the completion of the defined contract deliverables required from the second consulting contract entered into in March 2008 with the EAA and completed in June 2008.